Automatic Water Dispenser using Arduino

 • Connecting Wires

 The solenoid valve used in this project is a 12V valve with a maximum current rating of 1.2A and a continuous current rating of 700mA.
-That is when the Valve is turned on it will consume about 700mA to keep the valve turned on.
-As we know an Arduino is a Development board which operates with 5V and hence we need a switching driver circuit for the Solenoid to turn it on and off.
+That is, when the Valve is turned on, it will consume about 700mA to keep the valve turned on.
+As we know, an Arduino is a Development board which operates with 5V, and hence we need a switching driver circuit for the Solenoid to turn it on and off.

 The gate pin of the MOSFET is used to turn it on or off.
 It will remain off if the gate pin is grounded and will turn on if a gate voltage is applied.
-To keep the MOSFET turned off when no voltage is applied to gate pin, the gate pin is pulled to ground though a 10k resistor.
+To keep the MOSFET turned off when no voltage is applied to the gate pin, the gate pin is pulled to ground through a 10k resistor.
 The Arduino pin 12 is used to turn on or off the MOSFET, so the D12 pin is connected to the gate pin through a 1K resistor.
-This 1K resistor is used for current limiting purpose.
+This 1K resistor is used for current limiting purposes.

 Circuit Hardware for Automatic Water Dispenser using Arduino